 As technology evolved so too did the demographic of our workforce.
 In an article I read in Harvard Business Review last year, they wrote about how the most studied generations of our time, Gen X (born before the 1980’s but after the baby boomers), Gen Y, also known as the Millennials (born between 1984 and 1996), and Gen Z who were born after 1997 and are just now starting to enter the workforce.
 The diverse needs across these generations are varied and it is vital to appeal to the needs and whims of all three.
-You see, Gen Z are the most enthusiastic tech uses in our time.
+You see, Gen Z are the most enthusiastic tech users in our time.
 They grew up with mobile technology and gaming devices, they see the potential for Virtual Reality technology, and have high expectations for technology that will revolutionize their workplace.
-Gen Y also have high expectation for collaboration tools, analytics and mobile technologies, while Gen X can often be on fence when it comes to embracing the advancing technologies and change.
+Gen Y also have high expectation for collaboration tools, analytics and mobile technologies, while Gen X can often be on the fence when it comes to embracing the advancing technologies and change.

 This can create a conundrum of sorts for many companies.
 The role of the CIO in the average company is a demanding and challenging role.
-Keeping systems up to date to meet the ever-evolving needs of sales and marketing, manufacturing and supply chain as well as human resources, finance and legal is as daunting as the shift to consumption (cloud) based offerings is complex.
-All of this while business leaders are demanding the latest solutions leveraging Artificial Intelligence, the Empowered Edge & IOT and perhaps even Blockchain; where is there time for the focus required to embrace a Modern Workplace?
+Keeping systems up to date to meet the ever-evolving needs of sales and marketing, manufacturing and supply chain, as well as human resources, finance and legal, is as daunting as the shift to consumption (cloud) based offerings is complex.
+All of this while business leaders are demanding the latest solutions leveraging Artificial Intelligence, the Empowered Edge & IoT and perhaps even Blockchain; where is there time for the focus required to embrace a Modern Workplace?